2013 To 2023

 Because all casual clothing is not suitable for the office, these guidelines will help you determine what is appropriate to wear to work.
 Clothing that works well for the beach, yard work, dance clubs, exercise sessions, and sports contests may not be appropriate for a professional appearance at work.

-Clothing that reveals too much cleavage, your back, your chest, your stomach or your underwear is not appropriate for a place of business, even in a business casual setting.
+Clothing that reveals too much cleavage, your back, your chest, your stomach, or your underwear is not appropriate for a place of business, even in a business casual setting.
 Clothing should be neatly pressed.
-Torn, dirty or frayed clothing is unacceptable.
+Torn, dirty, or frayed clothing is unacceptable.
 All seams must be finished.
 Any clothing that has words, terms, or pictures that may be offensive to other employees is unacceptable.
 Clothing that displays RBC or CCF logos is encouraged.

 Below is a general overview of acceptable business casual attire.
 Items that are not appropriate for the office are listed, too.
 Neither list is all-inclusive.
 No dress code can cover all contingencies.
-If you experience uncertainty about acceptable, professional business casual attire for work, please ask your supervisor, manager or a Director for Human Resources.
+If you experience uncertainty about acceptable, professional business casual attire for work, please ask your supervisor, manager, or Director for Human Resources.

 Slacks, Pants and Suit Pants